octohedron/suresta.github.io/content/en/_index.md

     content:
       items:
         - title: Who are we?
-          text: Suresta is a boutique software agency based out of Valencia, Spain, specializing in site reliability engineering (SRE) for all types of software.
+          text: Suresta is a boutique software agency based out of Valencia, Spain, specializing in site reliability engineering (SRE) for all types of software and IT projects.
 The link between development and operations is critical, and we're here to help you build it.
           feature_icon: check
           features:
-            - "Bridge the gap between developers and operations"
+            - "Balance reliability and progress"
             - "Avoid outages"
             - "Provide peace of mind on the integrity and realiability of your projects"
-            - "Balance reliability and progress"
+            - "Bridge the gap between developers and operations"

           # Upload image to `assets/media/` and reference the filename here
           image: build-website.png